 How to Start a Digital Marketing Agency

-Starting any business is nerve-wracking.
+Starting a digital marketing agency is nerve-wracking.
 And everyone is looking for a way to ‘crack the code’.
 Furthermore, people who understand that owning their own business reclaim their identity, time, and freedom also understand that they have to seek out a business or business model that is lucrative.

 Let’s look at some initial facts:

 1. Digital advertising spend has outpaced traditional online marketing and advertising spends for the first time, here in 2019 (there’s never been a better time to get into this business).

 2. The vast majority of Americans and people around the world are on a digital device from when they wake up until they go to bed (no shortage of potential customers for businesses).

 3. Even Google knows how valuable local search is and how gigantic local searches for local businesses, products, and services really is – the point being, the supply of quality digital marketing agencies is much lower than the profitable demand for them.